Table of Contents

 Image by Jayney R via Flickr.

 People consider the plumage of this East-Asian duck the most ornate of all the duck species.
 Males boast iridescent feathers of red, brown, orange, and green.
-Due to its beautiful coloration, the Mandarin Duck is a popular specimen in oriental art.
+Due to its beautiful coloration, the male Mandarin Duck is a popular specimen in oriental art.
+Its coloration isn’t only about beauty, however.
+Its bright coloration aids in attracting a mate- the brighter the plumage, the healthier the bird, the better the chances at mating!

 10. Flame-Colored Tanager (Bright Orange Bird)